tanyarajan/tanyarajan.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at the University of Chicago. **I am on the 2024-25 job market.**

-My research focuses on intersections of labor, health, and development economics.
+My research focuses on topics at the intersection of labor, health, and development economics.
 I study how people and households make decisions over work and health in the face of market frictions.